higgi13425/rmrwr-book/_book/io02-getting-started.md

 ![install2](images/installr2.png)

-You want to download both base and Rtools (you might need Rtools later to build packages).
+You want to download both base and Rtools (you might need Rtools later to build packages for Windows).
 The base link will take you to the latest version, which will look something like this.

 ![install3](images/installr3windows.png)